Facu1906/Facu1906/README.md

 # Hi there 👋, I'm Facundo Franco
 ## Software Engineer

-### I'm from Uruguay, I'm a front-end Software Developer.
+### I'm from Uruguay, I have great skills with front-end Software Developer.
 I'm looking forward to get a job as a software engineer.

 ### 💻  SKILLS AND EXPERIENCE